Anassatti/TestAutomation/README.md

 **Note***

-This solution is able to update and change all the time until to reach the optimal method
+This solution is undergoing enhancement and improvement all the time until to reach the optimal method.

 **Benefits of automation testing**

 •	Providing wider function coverage
 •	Reducing the total test cost
 •	Performing tests that manual testers cannot